boolean-uk/developer-environment-setup/windows-setup-instructions.md

    1. **Select defaults for all options during the installation**.

-   2. When the installation is complete, press the `<Windows>` key and type `git` into the search to find the `git bash` app
+   2. When the installation is complete, press the `<Windows>` key and type `git` into the search box to find the `git bash` app

       ![Find git bash](images/find-git-bash.png)

-   3. Right click on the `git bash` app and click `Pin this program to the taskbar` so you can start it quickly.
+   3. Right click on the `git bash` app and click `Pin to taskbar` so you can start it quickly from the Taskbar.

       ![Pin git bash](images/pin-git-bash.png)